top of page

 I also have an MA in Social Work.

-I am a member of the British Association of Counsellors and Psychotherapists (BACP).
+I am an Accredited Member of the British Association of Counsellors and Psychotherapists (BACP).
 This is a regulatory body for Counsellors.
 This means that I hold to a code of ethics and can be disciplined or ejected if I fail to live up to it.

 bottom of page